 Analysis and Test Results

 To ensure a fair trial for each hydration pack we chose to test, we ran a ton.
 We usually run a lot, but with these packs on our backs, we ran even more.
 We spent months testing, retesting, and evaluating each one.
 We bagged peaks, ran through dense forests, and surveyed each vest individually before bringing them together in a head-to-head competition.
 After we exhaustively tested each pack, we compared them to each other over a variety of metrics.
 We analyzed the comfort and fit, the intelligence and functionality of the hydration system, available features, and ease of use.
 We weighed each vest and assessed their maximum storage capacities, and you know we explored the depths of each pocket.
 We awarded each contender a specific, numerical score in each metric.
-Still, we encourage you to read on to determine which female-specific hydration pack for running has the potential to be your everyday sidekick.
+We encourage you to read on to determine which female-specific hydration pack for running has the potential to be your everyday sidekick.

-If you don't mind spending a few extra shillings for an even more comfortable ride, it's worth it to invest in the Nathan Pinnacle 12L, the Nathan VaporHowe 2.0 12L, or the Salomon ADV Skin 8.
-All three of these choices are supple and breathable with anti-chafe technology and a whole lot of storage space.
-They will serve you well over the long haul, which is also a solid way to approach value.
+If you don't mind spending some shillings for an even more comfortable ride, it's worth it to invest in the Nathan Pinnacle 12L.
+The Pinnacle is supple and breathable with anti-chafe technology and a whole lot of storage space.
+We also love the feeling of the Salomon ADV Skin 5 Set for a soft touch.
+The ADV Skin fits in a fashion similar to the Pinnacle but offers soft flasks and a smaller storage capacity, two elements you may prefer.
+Either pack will serve you well over the long haul, which is also a solid way to approach value.

 Even the more rigid and toughly-constructed packs were generally quite comfortable, which is a huge win for female-specific running vests as a whole.
 We tried each pack on with different hairstyles to see if any vest pieces had an appetite for human hair (unsurprisingly, Velcro LOVES to get all wrapped up with long hair).
-Furthermore, we even made sure to test each vest with a small necklace on to see if that interfered with its comfort at all.
+We even made sure to test each vest with a small necklace on to see if that interfered with its comfort at all.

-The Naked High Capacity (or HC) is unlike any other hydration pack we tested.
+The Naked High Capacity is unlike any other hydration pack for running we tested.
 It offers great comfort with a more streamlined and tight fit.
 Instead of wearing your hydration vest over your clothes, the Naked vest is essentially worn as an additional garment, hence the name.
 Choose your size wisely if you opt for this svelte running vest.
 You'll love its softness and the way it offers extra breast support when it is zipped up.

 Features is a catch-all type metric that we use to define all of the bells and whistles included with a particular hydration pack for running.
 We tested this initially by exploring what each vest offers in specific storage accessories and safety features.
 We took each vest and its features out into the field and engaged them in a side-by-side comparison.
 We evaluated the features promoted by each pack's manufacturer and tried them out in various ways.